gioui/giouiorg/content/doc/architecture/color.md

 Color handling is something that we don’t usually don’t think about.
 However, a framework can make many tradeoffs while handling color.

-The short explanation is that Gio uses premultiplied sRGB colors for input but uses linear color space for blending.
+The short explanation is that Gio uses sRGB colors for input but uses linear color space for blending.
 This results in the color blending being correct without manually converting usual color values to linear color space.

 If the short explanation wasn't sufficient, then there's a longer one below.